Only Applies to Special Purpose Award

-- Any early years’ setting with a pre-school room that is contracted for any DCYA Early Years Programme (ECCE/CCS/TEC) can nominate someone for LINC.
+- Any early learning and care setting with a pre-school room that is contracted for any DCEDIY Early Years Programme (ECCE/CCSP/TEC) can nominate an employee for LINC.
 The setting manager can nominate themselves or any member of the setting’s staff.

-- Random selection of eligible applicants will apply.
-Priority will be given to eligible applications according to the following criteria:
+Random selection of eligible applicants will apply.
+Priority will be given to eligible applications in the following order:

-1. Settings that do not currently employ a LINC student/graduate.
+1. Settings that do not currently employ a LINC graduate /INCO/Current LINC Student.

-2. Settings that already employ a LINC student/graduate and have over 22 ECCE-aged children attending*.
+2. Settings that already employ a LINC graduate and have over 22 ECCE-aged children attending*.

 3. All other settings.